 Available in a variety of colours, the best shapewear bodysuits can be worn under almost any type of clothing.
 Fitting close to the body, they work to smooth unwanted lines and streamline your shape.

 Last week, on her Instagram account Myka shared exactly what piece of shapewear the Duchess uses to hide those pesky bra straps and VPL in one swoop, saying, “Royal Style Hack Alert!
 Ever wonder why you never see bra straps?!
 Swipe to see a secret trick which is a must-have royal wardrobe piece!”

-According to the Myka, John Lewis supply the shapewear for Catherine and other female members of the royal family.
-Can’t find what your looking for?
-Spanx and Triumph have great options too.
+According to the Myka, John Lewis supply the shapewear for the Duchess of Cambridge and other female members of the royal family.

 The tights trick